 Albania’s good name in the world depends on the current performance of the countryALTax

-This has in fact just become more difficult and not only because the management of the situation caused by Covid-19 has damaged its reputation, but has revealed the economic, political and social – educational reality.
+This has in fact just become more difficult and not only because the management of the situation caused by Covid-19 has damaged its reputation, but has revealed the economic, political, and social – educational reality.

-The first discussion is economic.
+The first discussion is economics.

 Economic performance in relation to the promises of the last 20 years has been weak and the policies adopted in any case have been a hindrance to the still unconsolidated economic base.
-The economy of at least the last two decades has been based on the idea catch-what-you-can-catch, without having yet any sector that creates stability and security in the long run.
+The economy of at least the last two decades has been based on the idea catch-what-you-can-catch, without having yet any sector that creates stability and security overall.
 The public energy sector, which is held by governments as one of the key sectors in the economy (but not in employment) is very volatile as it is dependent on the weather conditions.
-Private construction sector, although it is not known what kind of financing it uses, cannot keep the productive and competitive economy beyond the borders of the country.
+The private construction sector, although it is not known what kind of financing it uses, cannot keep the productive and competitive economy beyond the borders of the country.
 Trade and services are the bulk of the economy, but with major fragmentation problems and deeply influenced by informality and skewed competition.

 Gross capital formation, according to the World Bank in 2010 was as much as 35.7% of Gross Domestic Product (GDP), while in 2018 it was as much as 24.1% of GDP, with a decrease in its share by 11.6 percentage points.
-Meanwhile, compared to the neighboring country of Northern Macedonia, the gross capital formation in 2008 it was as much as 27.9% of GDP, while in 2018 it was as much as 32.5% of GDP, with an increase in its weight by 4.6 percentage points.
+Meanwhile, compared to the neighboring country of Northern Macedonia, the gross capital formation in 2008 was as much as 27.9% of GDP, while in 2018 it was as much as 32.5% of GDP, with an increase in its weight by 4.6 percentage points.